Candycane45/auraconnect/README.md

 [](https://opensource.org/licenses/MITntation](#) - 🐛 Report Bug - ✨ Request Feature

 </div>

-🎯 The Problem
+**🎯 The Problem**
 In today's fast-paced world, neighbors often live side-by-side for years without connecting.
 Digital distractions and busy routines replace face-to-face moments.
 Most social platforms focus on global networks, leaving a gap for local, meaningful interactions.
 This leads to:

-🏠 Social isolation in our own neighborhoods
+- 🏠 Social isolation in our own neighborhoods

-🤝 Weaker community bonds and missed connections
+- 🤝 Weaker community bonds and missed connections

-🚫 Lost opportunities for collaboration and friendship
+- 🚫 Lost opportunities for collaboration and friendship

-💔 Disconnect between digital presence and real-world community
+- 💔 Disconnect between digital presence and real-world community

-💡 Our Solution
+**💡 Our Solution**
 AuraConnect is a neighborhood-first event networking app that makes it easy to create, discover, and join local activities — from potluck dinners to yoga in the park.
 We help people turn shared interests into shared experiences, strengthen community ties, and build a sense of belonging.
 Think of it as a friendly, smart digital notice board for your neighborhood.

-✨ Key Features
+**✨ Key Features**
-🗺 Location-Based Discovery
+- Location-Based Discovery
-GPS-powered suggestions for nearby events
+- GPS-powered suggestions for nearby events

-Smart radius-based event recommendations
+- Smart radius-based event recommendations

-Interactive map integration with Google Maps API
+- Interactive map integration with Google Maps API

 🤖 Intelligent Matching
 AI-powered tags for relevant activity recommendations